Skip to main content

 By measuring the flow time of a polymer solution through a precision capillary, we can measure the viscosity of that solution.
 This is related to molecular weight of the polymer.

-Dilute Solution Viscosity is applicable to any soluble polymer but is commonly used for:
+Dilute Solution Viscosity is applicable to any soluble polymer but commonly used for testing:

 • Polyethylene (PE)